tangledhelix/DP_presidents/README.md

 * p.
 349: changed “denfinite” to “definite” (extended for a definite plan)
 * p.
 398: corrected Thomas Jefferson’s residence to “Va.” (printed as “a.”)
 * p.
 406: corrected “Bently” to “Bentley” (Bentley, Rev. Charles E.)
 * p.
+413: an index entry with a possibly too-broad page range was left as-printed (McClellan, General George B., defeated for the Presidency, 183–294.)
+* p.
 414: corrected “nominaiton” to “nomination” (his [Polk’s] nomination at Baltimore)
 * p.
 416: corrected “Tellfair” to “Telfair” (Telfair, Edward)